Narshe1412/JavaLabsCit/README.md

 # JavaLabsCit
-Java excercises at CiT HighCert on Computing
+Java excercises at Cork Institute of Technology Higher Certificate on Computing